emagiz/emdocs/mds/howto/runtime-installations-onpremise.md

 With runtime we mean the version of the eMagiz runtime.
 Not only flows do have a version number, eMagiz is also continuously developing their runtime as well.
 The newest runtime version above 5.x is only compatible with Java 8.
 You can check your runtime version in eMagiz Manage -> Monitoring.
 Search for ‘uptime’ in the message search field.
 The results will show what the runtime version of the runtime is.
 Runtime versions above 5.x show also the version number in the log lines when starting the runtime.
 With build number we mean the flow build number is eMagiz.
 You can check them either in Deploy -> Releases or in your Runtime Dashboard.
 Check before your installation what runtime should be used.
 Most preferable is to use Java 8 and the newest eMagiz runtime.
 If that is not possible, please check if your situation is applicable above.
-If you have a situation that you end up with the yellow exclamation mark or you are unsure, please check with your eMagiz consultant or contact person (emagizcc@capegroep.nl) about what the possibilities are.
+If you have a situation that you end up with the yellow exclamation mark or you are unsure, please check with your eMagiz consultant or Partner Manager (info@emagiz.com) about what the possibilities are.

-## How to install runtime
+## How to install runtime for Windows
 This chapter will discuss a step to step guideline of how to install a new eMagiz runtime of 5.X or higher.
 This how to is only applicable for a Windows environment.
 Please see the How to Linux installation further
 If you need to install an earlier version, please also read the extra information ‘Installing an older version of the eMagiz runtime’
 1)	The first step of this How-To is to make sure before installing that the requirements as stated above are met.